awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 + When an item size becomes too large \(larger than 400 KB\), or a local secondary index \(LSI\) becomes too large, or a similar validation error occurs because of changes made by the transaction\.
 + When there is a user error, such as an invalid data format\.

- For more details on how conflicts with `TransactWriteItems` operations are handled, see [Transaction Conflict Handling in DynamoDB](#transaction-conflict-handling)\.
+ For more information about how conflicts with `TransactWriteItems` operations are handled, see [Transaction Conflict Handling in DynamoDB](#transaction-conflict-handling)\.

 ## TransactGetItems API<a name="transaction-apis-txgetitems"></a>

 `TransactGetItems` is a synchronous read operation that groups up to 25 `Get` actions together\.
 These actions can target up to 25 distinct items in one or more DynamoDB tables within the same AWS account and Region\.
-The aggregate size of the items in the transaction cannot exceed 4 MB\.
+The aggregate size of the items in the transaction can't exceed 4 MB\.

 The `Get` actions are performed atomically so that either all of them succeed or all of them fail:
 + `Get` — Initiates a `GetItem` operation to retrieve a set of attributes for the item with the given primary key\.
 If no matching item is found, `Get` does not return any data\.